 VI.
-Statewide Effect of the State Board of Education's Determination of the Educational Suitability or the Age or Developmental Appropriateness of Specific Instructional Materials
+Statewide Effect of the State Board of Education's Determination of the Educational Suitability of the Age or Developmental Appropriateness of Specific Instructional Materials

-A. A decision by the State Board sitting in its capacity as an administrative appellate forum described in subsections IV.D. and IV.E of this regulation regarding the educational suitability or the Age or Developmental Appropriateness of a specific book or other Instructional Material pursuant to the criteria and requirements of this regulation shall be deemed conclusive and binding on all public schools, public school districts, and district boards in this State until such time as the State Board alters or revises its determination.
-At the time the State Board communicates such decision to the district board from which the appeal arose, the State Board shall also communicate its decision to each district board in the State.
-All district boards shall promptly comply with the State Board's conclusion by, in the case of Existing Instructional Material found unsuitable or age or developmentally inappropriate, removing the material, and in the case of any new instructional material found unsuitable or age or developmentally inappropriate, by not acquiring, obtaining, or purchasing such material in the future.
+A decision by the State Board sitting in its capacity as an administrative appellant forum described in sections IV(D) and V(c)(3) of this regulation regarding the educational suitability or the Age or Developmental Appropriateness of a specific book or other instructional material pursuant to the criteria and requirements of this regulation shall be deemed conclusive and binding on all public schools, public school districts, and district boards in this State until such time as the State Board alters or revises its determination, At the time the State Board communicates such decision to the district board from which the appeal arose, the State Board shall also communicate its decision to each district board in the State.
+All district boards shall promptly comply with the State Board's conclusion by, in the case of Existing instructional material found unsuitable or age or developmentally appropriate, removing the material, and in the case of any New instructional material found unsuitable or age or developmentally inappropriate, by not acquiring, obtaining, or purchasing such material in the future.

-B. In addition, the State Board may, but is not required to, of its own volition and on its own initiative, make determinations regarding the educational suitability or the Age or Developmental Appropriateness of specific Instructional Materials pursuant to the criteria and requirements of this regulation.
+In addition, the State Board may, but is not required to, of its own volition and on its own initiative, make determinations regarding the educational suitability or the Age or Developmental Appropriateness of specific instructional materials pursuant to the criteria and requirements of this regulation.
 Such determinations shall be communicated to every district board in the State and shall be conclusive and binding on all public schools, public school districts, and district boards in this State until such time as the State Board alters or revises its determination.